 The Garmin inReach Explorer+ is the larger and a little more equipped version of the smaller inReach Mini.

 Which inReach should you pick?
 The inReach Mini, SE+ (not mentioned in this guide as it's succeeded by the Explorer+) and Explorer+ offer identical messaging capabilities.

 It's on the GPS navigation side that the differences become apparent.
 The inReach Explorer+ offers full-fledged GPS on-map guidance with preloaded TOPO mapping and waypoint routings viewable directly on the unit.
 Plus, it also includes a built-in digital compass, barometric altimeter and accelerometer.
 The inReach Mini includes a smaller, black and white screen with no maps.

-Although not as portable or capable as the Garmin inReach, the somewhat older Garmin aera660 aviation GPS still offers lots of value for its price.
+Although not as portable or capable as the Garmin inReach, the more traditional Garmin aera660 aviation GPS still offers lots of value for its price.
 It's portability and great display, make this a very valuable tool for the cockpit, especially when you fly more than one aircraft and like to have a decent aviation GPS with you at all times.

-It might seem a little odd we add a handheld aviation transceiver to this list, but this compact, handheld transceiver offers a COM/NAV radio with NOAA weather channels & weather alerts, VOR navigation, ILS/glideslope navigation, and a GPS WAAS receiver.
+It might seem a little odd that we included a handheld aviation transceiver in this list, but this compact handheld transceiver offers a COM/NAV radio with NOAA weather channels & weather alerts, VOR navigation, ILS/glideslope navigation, ánd a GPS WAAS receiver!

 The perfect backup safety system for your cockpit!